 St. Nicholas, who morphed into Santa Claus, was a real historical figure but much of what is known about his is mainly legend.

-St. Nicholas was a famous bishop in the early days of Christianity and he was known throughout the Mediterranean world for the way he cared for and protected his flock and for his other good works, both as an individual Christian and as a bishop.
+St. Nicholas was a famous bishop in the early days of Christianity and he was known throughout the Mediterranean world both for the way he cared for and protected his flock as well as for his other good works, both as an individual Christian and as a bishop.